Netflix shares drop after court tosses Internet traffic rules

-LOS ANGELES (Reuters) - Shares of video streaming service Netflix Inc fell more than 1 percent on Wednesday, a day after a U.S. court decision that could let broadband providers charge companies for faster access to content delivered over the Internet.
+LOS ANGELES, Jan 15 (Reuters) - Shares of video streaming service Netflix Inc fell more than 1 percent on Wednesday, a day after a U.S. court decision that could let broadband providers charge companies for faster access to content delivered over the Internet.

 On Tuesday, the U.S. Court of Appeals for the District of Columbia Circuit rejected federal “net neutrality” rules that required Internet providers to treat all web traffic equally.